 - Place the map on top of your floor plan.
 The front door is the key focal point.
-You need to align the bottom of the Bagua map to the wall with the front door.
+You need to align the bottom of the Bagua map along the same axis as the front door.

 - After you draw the Bagua map correctly over your clients’ floor plans, you can identify where the Guas are.

-- Locate where energy flow is stagnating and fix it using feng shui cures related to the properties on the Bagua map.
+- Locate where energy flow is stagnant and fix it using feng shui cures related to the properties on the Bagua map.